AlexMog/MyEpiCMS/README.md

 - Download methods
 - Administration, etc...

-We will need some programmers to help us and test ouer application (and create plugins, maby :))
+We will need some programmers to help us and test our application (and create plugins, maby :))

 You want to have MySQL?
-Just create a simple plugin who connects to a database ;) -you can use ouer MySQL class helper-
+Just create a simple plugin who connects to a database ;) -you can use our MySQL class helper-

 OpenSource FTW!